jeevanGit/az-keyvault-k8s-secrets-injector/README.md

     azure-key-vault-env-injection: enabled
 ```

-As with the Controller, the Env Injector relies on AzureKeyVaultSecret resources to provide information about the Azure Key Vault secrets.
+As with the Controller, the Secrets Injectorrelies on AzureKeyVaultSecret resources to provide information about the Azure Key Vault secrets.

-The Env Injector will start processing containers containing one or more environment placeholders like below:
+The Secrets Injectorwill start processing containers containing one or more environment placeholders like below:

 ```
 env: